 - Several cultivars available, including:

-- Corvallis: NW corner of 6th Street and Harrison Ave.
+- Corvallis: large treee on the NW corner of 6th Street and Harrison Ave.

 - Oregon State Univ. campus: northside of LaSells Stewart Center.